 In this tutorial, we’ll take an existing mod, called AI Rate and Fix Response and modify it slightly to make it rewrite content as our favorite fictional or real character.
 The mod in the marketplace currently takes selected text and rewrites it with AI based on certain guidelines such as

-For fun, we’re going to change these guidelines so that it rewrites text to sound more like a specific person.
+For fun, we will change these guidelines so that it rewrites text to sound more like a specific person.
 I’m going to use Leslie Knope from Parks and Rec, but you can use anyone you’d like!!

 Here’s how we can do that.